vegaprotocol/specs/interface/6001-SORD-submit_orders.md

 # Submit order
-As a user I want change my exposure on a market (e.g. open a position, increase or decrease exposure), I want to submit an order with instructions for how my order should be executed so that I can control the price that I get and whether my order should remain on the order book (e.g. wait to be filled, or canceled if not filled immediately).
+As a user I want change my exposure on a market (e.g. open a position, increase or decrease open volume), I want to submit an order with instructions for how my order should be executed so that I can control the price that I get and whether my order should remain on the order book (e.g. wait to be filled, or canceled if not filled immediately).

 When populating a deal ticket I...

-- Can see/select the market (name, code or ID) they are submitting the order on(<a name="000-XXX-0000" href="#000-XXX-0000">000-XXX-0000</a>)
+- Can see/select the market (**name**, code or ID) they are submitting the order on(<a name="000-XXX-0000" href="#000-XXX-0000">000-XXX-0000</a>)
+- Can see the current market **status** (Continuous, Auction etc) (<a name="000-XXX-0000" href="#000-XXX-0000">000-XXX-0000</a>)

-- Select a side/direction (note: some implementations may do this with two submit buttons long/short)(<a name="000-XXX-0000" href="#000-XXX-0000">000-XXX-0000</a>)
+- Select a **side/direction** (note: some implementations may do this with two submit buttons long/short)(<a name="000-XXX-0000" href="#000-XXX-0000">000-XXX-0000</a>)

-    - Long
-    - Short
+## Order size

-- Enter an order size (aka amount or contracts)
+- Enter an **order size** (aka amount or contracts)(<a name="000-XXX-0000" href="#000-XXX-0000">000-XXX-0000</a>)
-    - is warned if input has too many decimal places for the market's "position" decimal places
+    - is warned if input has too many decimal places for the market's "position" decimal places(<a name="000-XXX-0000" href="#000-XXX-0000">000-XXX-0000</a>)
-    - `TODO` On load, if the user has traded before: should be populated with the same value as the last one the user attempted to submit (for this market)
-    - `TODO` Hitting up/down on the keyboard should increase the size by the markets' min-contract size
-    - `TODO` If the field is empty hitting/up down should populate the input with the current mark price (if there is one)
+    - `NOTYET` If the field is empty hitting/up down should populate the input with the current mark price (if there is one)
-    - `TODO` input price as a % of X, given the current price field
+    - `NOTYET` The price input should be pre-poulated with a saved previous value (Last submitted or last changed) if there is one
+    - `NOTYET` Hitting up/down on the keyboard should increase the size by the markets' min-contract size

 ## Limit order
 - enter a price